ntuchoir/ntuchoir.org/_pages/about.md

 permalink: /about/
 ---

-Welcome to our choir! 🎶
+Welcome to NTU Choir! 🎶
 This is the about page.

 ---